Trackkk/java-simple-game-project/README.md

 The ball can only move in the four directions: 'up', 'right', 'down', and 'left'.
 Once it starts moving in any direction, it keeps rolling until it hits a wall or the edge of the maze.

+# HOW TO START THE GAME
+- go into src/main/java/puzzle/game
+- open and run Main.java

 ## KeyBinds:
 - UP -> Move up
 - RIGHT -> Move right